 - 13.3 Those who may pose a risk of harm to children and young people - 1.
-Our school will follow the guidance as set out in Part 4 of Keeping Children Safe in Education 2022.
+Our school will follow the guidance as set out in Part 4 of Keeping Children Safe in Education 2023.
 We will follow that guidance where it is alleged that anyone working in the school or a college that provides education for children under 18 years of age, including supply teachers, volunteers and contractors has: - i.
 Behaved in a way that has, or may have harmed a child; - ii.
-Possibly committed a criminal offence against/related to a child; - iii.
-Behaved towards a child or children in a way which indicates s/he would pose a risk of harm if they work regularly or closely with children;
+Possibly committed a criminal offence against/related to a child;

-&lt;sup>22 WSSCP can be found HERE
+21 WSSCP can be found HERE